- Mission statement

 - When a class teacher or SENCO identifies a child experiencing difficulties in any area, the class teacher will provide interventions that are additional to those provided as part of the usual differentiated curriculum.

-- Some children’s progress will be monitored through a combination of a Pupil passport, target planner and provision map.
+- Some children’s progress will be monitored through a combination of a Pupil passport and target planner.

 - Pupil passports are created with the child at the centre of their learning and include information on the pupils’ strengths, weaknesses, areas for development, care plans and their individual learning requirements.
 Class teachers, teaching assistants, the child and their parents may contribute to a pupil passport.